Share and Spread the love

 Step 2: Preparing the Container

-Once you select the container you want to use, make sure to thoroughly clean and dry it.
+Once you have selected the container you want to use, ensure that it is thoroughly cleaned and dried.
 This is especially important if you’re starting your farm in a used container such as an old aquarium.

-Next up, you have to choose the location for the container.
+Next, you need to select the location for the container.
 Mealworms enjoy and thrive in dark, warm, and humid environments.
-Make sure that your farm is in the shade, away from the sun or a direct source of heat.
+Ensure that your farm is shaded, away from direct sunlight or other sources of heat.
 If you’re not too squeamish, you can even place them in one of the closets in your house.

-For those living in an area with cold winters, low temperatures can be an issue.
+For those living in areas with cold winters, low temperatures can be a significant issue.
 You can deal with this by purchasing a heat mat designed for keeping reptiles or similar pets.
 They’re very easy to install, come pre-wired, and commonly have programmable thermostats.

 Step 3: Adding the Substrate

-When you finish setting up the container, the next step is to provide food for your mealworm colony.
+Once you have finished setting up the container, the next step is to provide food for your mealworm colony.
 You’ll need to fill the container with the substrate about three inches deep.
 For substrate or bedding, you can use wheat bran, oatmeal, chicken mesh, or cereal crumbs.
 Remember that mealworms not only feed out of this bedding but also live in it.
-So, they’ll need some freedom to move around freely, That’s why you can’t use flour or other fine-milled grains.
+So, they’ll need some freedom to move around freely.
+That’s why you can’t use flour or other fine-milled grains.

-Before adding substrate to the container, you have to disinfect it and make sure that it doesn’t contain any pests such as grain mites.
-To do this, you can put it in the microwave for around a minute or freeze it for three days.
+Before adding substrate to the container, you must disinfect it and ensure that it doesn’t contain any pests, such as grain mites.
+To do this, you can either microwave it for around a minute or freeze it for three days.

 As mealworms don’t drink water, you will provide enough moisture for them by adding vegetable or fruit slices.
-Several slices of carrot or potato will do just fine.
+Several slices of carrot or potato will suffice.
 If you live in a dry climate, increase the number of slices you add to the bedding.

-Finally, you should insert a couple of pieces of old ones paper or cardboard.
-Mealworms will use them for hiding as they enjoy dark places.
+Finally, you should insert a couple of pieces of old paper or cardboard.
+Mealworms will use them for hiding, as they enjoy dark places.

 Step 4: Adding Mealworms to Your Farm